Coalescing random walks and voting on connected graphs: Random walk properties

 Let $G=(V,E)$ denote a connected undirected graph, $|V|=n$, $|E|=m$, and let $d(v)$ be the degree of a vertex $v$.
 A {\em simple random walk} $\cW_u,\,u\in V$, on graph $G$ is a Markov chain modeled by a particle moving from vertex to vertex according to the following rule.
 The probability of transition from vertex $v$ to vertex $w$ is equal to $1/d(v)$, if $w$ is a neighbour of $v$, and $0$ otherwise.
 The walk $\cW_u$ starts from vertex $u$ at $t=0$.
 Denote by $\cW_u(t)$ the vertex reached at step $t$; $\cW_u(0)=u$.

-We assume the random walk $\cW_{u}$ on $G$ is ergodic with stationary distribution $\pi$, where $\pi_v=d(v)/(2m)$.
+We assume $G$ is connected, and the random walk $\cW_{u}$ on $G$ is ergodic with stationary distribution $\pi$, where $\pi_v=d(v)/(2m)$.
 If this is not the case, e.g. $G$ is bipartite, then the walk can be made ergodic, by making it lazy.
-A random walk is {\em lazy}, if it moves from $v$ to one of its neighbours $w$ with probability $1/(2d(v))$, and stays where it is (at vertex $v$) with probability $1/2$.
+A random walk is {\em lazy}, if it moves from $v$ to one of its neighbours $w$ with probability $1/(2d(v))$, and stays at vertex $v$ with probability $1/2$.